 A Cooperating Teacher is a teacher to whom a teacher candidate is assigned.
-According to DESE's Missouri Standards for the Preparation of Educators, the Cooperating Teacher has at least three to five years of teaching experience, has completed a master's degree, and has a classification of Proficient or Distinguished on the Professional Continuum.
+According to DESE's Missouri Standards for the Preparation of Educators, the Cooperating Teacher has at least three to five years of teaching experience and a classification of Proficient or Distinguished on the Professional Continuum.
+It is also desired for the Cooperating Teacher to possess a Master's Degree.
 The Cooperating Teacher has the dual role of being responsible for the instructional program for students while serving as mentor for the teacher candidate.
 While the role of mentor is of utmost importance, HLGU recognizes that the first responsibility of the Cooperating Teacher is to the students in the classroom.
 HLGU reserves the right to remove the teacher candidate if the situation does not seem to be serving the best interests of the students in the classroom and/or the student teacher.